leetcode-python-java/leetcode-python-java/README.md

   class Server < ::Rack::Server
     def start
       #...
-      # 'wrapped_app' is invoked in method 'log_to_stdout'.
-      # It will get an well prepared app from './config.ru' file.
+      # 'wrapped_app' will get an well prepared app from `./config.ru` file.
+      # 'wrapped_app' will return an instance of `YourProject::Application`.
+      # But the instance of `YourProject::Application` returned is not created in 'wrapped_app'.
-      # It will use the app created at the 'perform' method in Rails::Command::ServerCommand.
+      # It has been created when `require APP_PATH` in previous code:
+      # in Rails::Command::ServerCommand#perform
       wrapped_app

       super # Will invoke ::Rack::Server#start.